-Update: SWA and the Service Planning Department have worked together to identify a draft set of updated keys stops for each bus route that will be required to be announced manually by Bus Operators if the Transit Master automated system is not working.
-A plan to finalize and distribute these lists is underway with completion expected fall 2021.
+Update: SWA, Service Planning and Bus Operations have worked together to identify a draft set of updated keys stops for each bus route that will be required to be announced manually by Bus Operators if the Transit Master automated system is not working.
+A plan to finalize and distribute these lists is underway with completion expected in early 2022.